 - 3 times more vitamin E

 - 7 times more beta carotene

 They also found that eggs from hens raised outdoors on pasture have from three to six times more vitamin D than eggs from hens raised in confinement.
-Pastured hens are exposed to direct sunlight, which their bodies convert to vitamin D and then pass on to their eggs.
+Pasture-raised hens are exposed to direct sunlight, which their bodies convert to vitamin D and then pass on to their eggs.
 Eating just two of these eggs will give you from 63-126% of the recommended daily intake of vitamin D!

 Note that this benefit comes only from hens that are free to graze fresh greens, eat bugs, and bask in the sun.
-99% of the eggs sold in the supermarket do not meet this criterion.
+99% of the eggs sold in the supermarket do not meet this criteria.